-Visitors from abroad are welcome to join our classes from Monday to Friday, also for those that would like to have a daily practice we can set it as a personal retreat while their staying in Chania.
+Visitors from abroad are welcome to join our classes, also for those that would like to have a daily practice we can set it as a personal class while their staying in Chania.

 A few words about our aproach on teaching.

 Our practice methods are based on the steps of Asthanga Yoga.

 Each method is adjusted to the practitioner in order for you to benefit as best as possible and not the other way round.
 Thus our practice of Yoga is feasible for all body types, level, period of life, age and anything else that someone could think that perhaps it might not make him/her suitable-for this program.

 We give emphasis on the method and quality of our breathing as this is the base of all Asanas, enhancing the energy flow within our body and mind.
 We wish to distinguish your individual needs and experience in order to inspire, advice and guide you as needed and help you come closer to your ideal personal practice, feel and listen to the lessons that your nature silently sends you, thus help you come closer to your self.